 Have a Picnic

-Vending machines with coffee, soda, and snacks offer the only available food and drinks for purchase at Cabrillo National Monument.
+Vending machines with coffee, soda, and snacks are the only food and drink available for purchase at Cabrillo National Monument.
 Bringing food for a picnic is a popular choice for families visiting with kids.

 Take a Guided Tour

-While Cabrillo National Monument is a mostly self-guided adventure, there are occasional guided tours organized by the park rangers.
+While Cabrillo National Monument is a mostly self-guided adventure, the park rangers occasionally organize guided tours.
 These are especially great if you have kids with you.

 The rangers will take you past the statue, the lighthouse, and the other important stops in the park.
-You’ll be able to hear much more about the monument’s history, and even some of the present-day interesting facts.
+You’ll hear much more about the monument’s history and even some of its interesting present-day facts.

 Tips and FAQs for Planning a Visit